Sunday Service 10:30 AM

 You are invited to celebrate God's goodness at Vineyard Community Church.
 Our church family is made up of people from Reynoldsburg, Pickerington, Pataskala and numerous surrounding communities.
 We offer God centered Sunday service and ministry throughout the week for the whole family.

-I grew up the oldest of 8 children in Denver, Colorado.
+I grew up the oldest of eight children in Denver, Colorado.
 I was a junior in high school when I completely surrendered my life to Christ.
 I decided to enter full-time ministry as soon as I graduated from airlines training school in 1971.
-Dave and I were part of the same nationwide youth ministry for a number of years.
 I had a deep desire to marry a pastor and God granted me that request.
-I enjoy being part of such a young active church; it has been a wonderful place for our family to grow closer to Christ.

 I have worn many hats through the years at the church.
-I have served as the women's director, assimilation director, prayer team leader, children's Sunday school teacher, mentor mom for our MOPS program and the worship team.
+I have served as the women's director, assimilation director, prayer team leader, children's Sunday school teacher, mentor mom for our MOPS program and a member of the worship team.
 I helped start ministries like the Vineyard Political Action and Music Academy.
 My favorite book is the Bible; I continue to read it from cover to cover.
-I am sure I have read it at least 25 times all the way through.
 One of my favorite hats is working with the children of our church.
 They are bubbling over with excitement and have an uncomplicated, simplistic faith and trust in God.

 I enjoy volunteering my time serving Reynoldsburg High School throughout the year.
-I love working out at the YMCA, playing golf, playing music and my new addiction is going to college.
+I love working out, playing golf, and playing music.

 Associate Pastor / CARE Group Pastor